CompuTec/computec-docs/docs/appengine/index.md

 # Introduction to CompuTec AppEngine 3.0

 Welcome to AppEngine, the ultimate solution for managing all applications and business solutions within your organization.
 AppEngine serves as a central hub, enabling administrators to oversee plugins and manage updates while empowering developers to create and extend functionality through robust extensions.
-Whether you’re an administrator or a developer, AppEngine simplifies the complex processes of application management and development, providing the tools you need for efficiency, scalability, and innovation
+Whether you’re an administrator or a developer, AppEngine simplifies the complex processes of application management and development, providing the tools you need for efficiency, scalability, and innovation.

 ## About Framework